-Sleep of the little doll (El Sueño De La Muñequita) by Augustin Barrios
+Sleep of the little doll (El Sueño De La Muñequita) by Agustin Barrios

 This sleep of the little doll is a waltz in triple meter with harder barred chords at the beginning and artificial harmonics at the end.
 The latter are octave harmonics played higher from the 12 frets onwards giving the bass notes a bell like effect.
 Barrios is from Paraguay and wrote many challenging pieces.
 I like barrios sound and music vocabulary not to mention his amazing prowess on the guitar. i certainly need more practice to post any more of his songs.

 Bar Hard chord for the left hand.
 Don’t try to land all fingers at once.
 Instead, land your first and middle finger first.

 Bar Barre Chords at 2nd fret.
 Because of the wide fingering, the notes on the barre finger are hard to play.
 Turn your elbow inwards (toward body) and “lean” on the chord to give more weight.

 Play as ABBA.
 First part A once, part B twice, conclude with part A once.
 55 unique Bars.